The Department of Anthropology at Colorado State University

 Master of Arts in Anthropology

 The Master of Arts in Anthropology at Colorado State University prepares our students for entrance into a PhD program and for non-academic careers.
 The program builds on the diverse research interests of our faculty who specialize in cultural anthropology, archaeology, and biological anthropology as well as human and physical geography.
-Students are expected to develop competence both as a general anthropologist and as a practitioner of one of the available specialty areas.
 The program options include writing a thesis or developing a portfolio as the principle demonstration of their preparedness for further study or professional work.

 Our faculty are accessible and active mentors who will encourage MA students to engage meaningfully in research.
 Graduates of our program will leave with training and skills that can be leveraged in both academic and non-academic settings.